-Karachi weather update today
+Karachi Weather Update Today

-The Pakistan Meteorological Department (PMD) has issued a weather forecast, and it predicts that most areas of the country, including the port city, will remain dry.
+The Pakistan Meteorological Department (PMD) has issued a weather forecast indicating hot and dry conditions in the southeastern region of the country, including Karachi, for the next 24 hours.

-According to the Met Office, there is no chance of rain in Karachi or the surrounding region for the next 12 hours.
+The Met Office reports that Karachi will experience partly cloudy weather, but there is no chance of rain in the city.

 Karachi Temperature Today

-Around noon, the temperature in Karachi will reach approximately 32°C, with humidity at 62%.
-Winds are blowing at a speed of 24km/h.
-The maximum UV Index is low at 2, and visibility is about 5km.
+Around noon, the temperature in Karachi will reach approximately 32°C, with humidity at 78%.
+Winds will be blowing at a speed of 37km/h.
+The maximum UV Index is moderate at 4, with visibility around 5km.

 Karachi Air Quality

-The air quality in Karachi is recorded at 109, which is considered unhealthy.
-This can have immediate health effects on sensitive groups, and even healthy individuals may experience breathing difficulties and throat irritation with prolonged exposure.
-It’s advisable to limit outdoor activities.
+The air quality in Karachi has been recorded at 111, which is considered unhealthy.
+This can have immediate health effects on sensitive groups, and even healthy individuals may experience difficulty breathing and throat irritation with prolonged exposure.
+It’s advised to limit outdoor activities.

 Synoptic Situation